 Local Security Policy console allows you to configure advanced security settings.
-You can use the Local Security Policy to easily enable the hidden Windows 10 admin account.
-Generally, unless you are a network administrator, you’ll never use this tool to manage day to day Windows 10 security settings.
+You can easily use the Local Security Policy to enable the hidden admin account.
+Generally, unless you are a network administrator, you’ll never use this tool to manage the day-to-day Windows security settings.

-However, if you know what you are doing, it is pretty safe and useful to use.
+However, it is pretty safe to use if you know what you are doing.
 For instance, I’ve recently shown you how to change the network name in Windows 10 using the Local Security Policy console.

 1. To open the Local Security Policy tool, press Win + R, type

-2. In the Local Security Policy window, go to “Local Policies -> Security Options” on the left panel.
-On the right panel, find and double-click on the “Accounts: Administrator account status” policy.
+2. In the Local Security Policy window, go to “Local Policies > Security Options” on the left panel.
+Find and double-click on the “Accounts: Administrator account status” policy on the right panel.

-3. In the policy properties window, select the radio option “Enabled”.
-Next, click on the “Apply” and “Ok” button to save changes.
+3. In the policy properties window, select the radio option “Enabled.”
+Next, click on the “Apply” and “Ok” buttons to save changes.

 That is it.
-As soon as you save the changes, the hidden administrator account is enabled.
+The hidden administrator account is enabled as soon as you save the changes.
 You can log into the administrator account from the start menu or login screen.

-When you want to disable the admin account, simply select the “Disabled” radio option in step 3.
+If you want to disable the admin account, select the “Disabled” radio option in step 3.